 Insulation

 One of the main appeals of Garden Rooms is that you can use that space all year round – so don’t underestimate the importance of insulation when you are looking at different Garden Room suppliers.
 There’s no point skimping on this and ending up with a garden room that is too cold in the winter and too hot in the summer.
+High-quality insulation is essential for maintaining a comfortable temperature year-round and can lead to long-term energy savings.

-All of our garden rooms are built with materials that will ensure your garden room is fully insulated -spruce wood walls and double-glazed units.
+All of our garden rooms are built with materials that will ensure your garden room is insulated -spruce wood walls and double-glazed units.

 Electrical connection

 Whatever you are going to use your garden room for, you’ll probably require it to have an electrical connection.
 Wiring, lighting and sockets will need to be installed, and most electricians will charge between £30-£50 an hour, and you’ll have to add in the cost of the fittings on top of that.
+Many garden room companies offer an electrical pack that includes essential components like spotlights, switches, and sockets.

 You should also consider whether you need an internet connection – your WIFI from the main house may reach, or you may need to wire it in.
+The cost of electrical connections can vary based on the complexity of the design and the features included.

 Heating & Plumbing

 You should also consider whether you’ll need heating and plumbing installed.
 In most cases, this won’t be necessary – a well insulated garden room with an electric heater will be sufficient.
 If you are making a more elaborate guest room, or bar, you may require plumbing.
 That could cost anything up to around £2000.
+If you plan to include additional features like hot tubs, be prepared for extra costs related to plumbing and drainage.

 Finishes